 - Mix water, tom yum paste and bean sauce in a bowl and keep aside.

-- Heat 1 tsp. of oil in a pan for the omelet.
-Lightly beat egg, pinch of salt and ⅛ tsp. of light soya sauce.
+- Heat 1 teaspoon of oil in a pan for the omelet.
+Lightly beat egg, pinch of salt and ⅛ teaspoon of light soya sauce.
 Once the pan is hot, pour the beaten egg in the pan and spread it evenly turning the pan around.
 Cook for few seconds and carefully turn the omelet around.
 Once the omelet is fried, transfer to a plate and let it cool.

 - Once cool, roll the omelet and cut it into thin strips.